shengqin/20181008_Bioinformatics-Tools/README.md

 - Perform globle sequencing algiment between two sequences.
 - Use affign gap penalty *(gap opening penalty and gap extension penalty)*
 - The gap costs are dependent on the base pairs before and after the gap
+## Independent hypothesis weighting
+### Motivation
+- This draft analyze methylation and expresison of melanoma subtypes downloaded from TCGA cancer database.
+I first identified genes that are differencially methylated, and apply this as a covariate to weight the p-value calculated from differencially expression.
+- The weighted p-value is expected to have more rejections then BH adjusted p-value.